IPL Orange Cap Winners – A Complete List from 2008 to 2025

 Interesting Facts and Statistics

-– Virat Kohli’s 973 runs in 2016 is the highest ever runs scored in a single IPL season.
+- Virat Kohli’s 973 runs in 2016 remain the highest-ever runs scored in a single IPL season.

 - Sachin Tendulkar was the first Indian player to win the Orange Cap in 2010.

-– Jos Buttler is the first Englishman to win the Orange Cap in 2022.
+- Jos Buttler was the first Englishman to win the Orange Cap in 2022.

 The race for the Orange Cap is heating up this season between Gill, Faf du Plessis and Virat Kohli.
 But Gill is the current table topper with his consistent batting performances for the debutant Gujarat Titans.